 Japan, Travel Tips

-How to get around Japan without a physical Suica / Pasmo (IC Train Card)
+Virtual IC Card: How to get around Japan without a physical Suica / Pasmo Card

 All local trains in Japan run on IC (Integrated Circuit) Cards.
-There are different IC Card brands and anyof them will work across Japan, but when buying an IC Card in Tokyo, usually the choice is either Suica or Pasmo IC card.
+There are many different IC Card brands, but any of them will work across Japan.
+When buying an IC Card in Tokyo, usually the choice is either a Suica or Pasmo brand IC card.

 Bye for now, Pasmo and SUICA

-These days everyone in Japan has an IC card, so much that they have been accepted as a payment method at most stores in Japan.
-You can use your IC card balance to buy things from convenience stores, vending machines, or even when buying clothes at Uniqlo.
+These days everyone in Japan has an IC card, so much so that they have been accepted as a payment method at most stores in Japan.
+You can use your IC card balance to buy things from convenience stores, vending machines, and even when buying clothes at Uniqlo.

 Whenever your IC card balance is running low, you can easily refill the card using cash or a credit card at any train station.
 So we can all agree that IC cards have made life much easier in Japan.

-However, as you may have heard, there is currently a worldwide semiconductor shortage.
-This in turn affects the production of IC cards, and there is now a shortage of physical IC cards.
-A few train companies in Japan, namely JR East (the maker of Suica) and Pasmo have just announced that as of Wednesday, August 2, it will suspend the issuing of ALL physical IC cards until further notice.
+However, as you may have already heard, there was a worldwide semiconductor shortage.
+This in turn affected the production of IC cards, and there was a shortage of physical IC cards in Tokyo.
+A few train companies in Japan, namely JR East (the maker of Suica) and Pasmo have just announced that they will suspend the issuing of ALL physical IC cards until further notice.

 What does this mean for tourists?
 Read on to find out!